How to Increase Testosterone: A Complete Guide

 Of course, it’s worth noting that research on this topic is still developing, which accounts for the very small sample sizes in many hormone-related sleep studies.

-If you feel like you need more or less sleep, you can adjust your sleeping schedule accordingly based on how you feel during the day.
+If you need more or less sleep, you can adjust your sleeping schedule accordingly based on your mood during the day.

 If You’re Overweight or Obese, Try to Lose Weight

-Research tends to show that men who are overweight or obese have slightly lower amounts of testosterone than their peers.
+Research tends to show that men who are overweight or obese have slightly lower testosterone levels than their peers.

-In a review article published in the Asian Journal of Andrology, researchers found that obesity is associated with lower total testosterone levels in men.
+In a 2014 review article, researchers found that obesity is associated with lower total testosterone levels in men.

 Losing those extra pounds and leaning out a bit doesn’t have to be as difficult as you think.
-In fact, in many cases, making small changes to your habits and lifestyle can have a big impact.
+In fact, making small changes to your habits and lifestyle can have a big impact in many cases.

 Eat a Testosterone-Boosting Diet